fvdsdel/Uitnodigingsregel/README.md

 ### Run the program
-• Incase of uv or Jupyter notebook:
+• Incase you use uv or Jupyter notebook:
 Run all cells to execute the program.

 • Run with Python